Island County Superior Court: Responding to Protection Order

 4. Who Can Legally Serve Your Documents

-Once your response paperwork is completed, it must be served to the other party according to Washington court rules.
+Once your response paperwork is completed, it must be served to the other party following Washington court rules.

-Be able to complete and sign a Proof of Service form
+- Can complete a Proof of Service form

 Common service options include:

-A licensed process server can ensure the documents are delivered correctly and that the required paperwork is completed for the court.
+- A professional process server can ensure the documents are delivered correctly and that the required paperwork is completed for the court.

-In some situations, the sheriff’s office may assist with document service, though scheduling and timing can vary.
+- Law Enforcement Assistance - In some situations, the sheriff’s office may assist with the service, though scheduling and timing can vary.

 5. Island County Court Locations and Filing Information

 Protection order paperwork in Island County is typically filed with the Island County Superior Court.
-Documents should generally be filed in the same county where the original petition was submitted.
+Court documents should be filed in the same county where the original petition was submitted.

 Common court locations include: